The Use of Business Roles in SAP Business ByDesign

 Test your Business Role configurations by following these steps:

 - Log into a warehouse user’s account in SAP Business ByDesign.

 - If you feel that the Warehouse Business Role will need more Work Centers, simply update the Business Role.
 You do not have to update individual user access.

 Your organization is now fully functioning with an active Business Role.

 Business Roles in SAP Business ByDesign can be created for any type of business operation (e.g. Accounting, Supply Chain, CRM etc.) in your organization.

 You have the ability to make the use of Business Roles more complex by assigning one or more Business Roles to a Business User, but we’ll save that for another blog.

-Please contact us by filling out the form below for questions or assistance with SAP Business ByDesign.
+Please contact us for questions or assistance with SAP Business ByDesign.